learn-track/learnTrack/doc/architecture/README.md

 ## Solution Strategy

-The lernUp dev team develops this application and uses an open source technology stack, which will consist of a conventional three tier architecture with frontend (a single-page application), backend and relational database.
+The learnTrack dev team develops this application and uses an open source technology stack, which will consist of a conventional three tier architecture with frontend (a single-page application), backend and relational database.

 ### ER Diagram